AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md

 * Poolside V2
 * Quickswap V2

 if you want your AMM V2, or lending and borrowing protocol to be fully integrated and supported by Merkl, or to create protocol or campaign-specific campaigns (as we did for Silo and Radiant), please [contact us on the Merkl Discord by opening a BD ticket](https://discord.com/invite/jnYfrGxDbe) to discuss the integration process.
-Integration allows APRs and TVL calculations.&#x20;
+Integration allows APRs and TVL calculations.

 ## Creating an ERC20 Campaigns